JetBrains/Qodana/topics/qodana-ide-plugin.md

 You can add %product% into CI pipelines using the configuration wizard.

-<note>Depending on the %product% license, you will need to generate and use the <a href="cloud-projects.xml" anchor="cloud-manage-projects">project token</a> at Qodana Cloud.</note>
+<note>Depending on the %product% license, you will need to generate and use the <a href="cloud-projects.topic" anchor="cloud-manage-projects">project token</a> at Qodana Cloud.</note>

 <procedure>
    <step>